Local races should drive turnout for advance voting in Augusta

-Augusta, Ga (WJBF) Early voting now underway contested races in both parties’ primaries as well as contested local races driving the interest.
+Augusta, Ga (WJBF) – Early voting is now underway.
+Contested races in both parties’ primaries as well as contested local races are driving the interest.

 Tina Bynes, one of the many coming to the Municipal building for the first day of advance voting.